Community Connection, JLA Blog

 We Are Hiring!

-J. Lynne Associates is looking to add several crew members in the 2023 season to assist in current operations and to help us continue learning and growing.
+J. Lynne Associates is looking to add several crew members this season to assist in current operations and to help us continue learning and growing.
 Whether you are looking for a short term summer job or want to get outside after wrapping up an indoor career, let’s explore working together.
 Check out the poster below for more information and contact Judith via the contact page or by texting her number listed.

 Community Connection